eclipse-ecal/ecal/doc/rst/applications/sys/sys_overview.rst

   - **Selected Tasks**:
     The list of tasks that are important for the current state.
-    Here you have to set the minimum serverity for all tasks in the state.
+    Here you must set the minimum severity for all tasks in the state.
-    The state becomes active, when all tasks report a servery that is *at least* as good as the minimum severity you have configured.
+    The state becomes active, when all tasks report a severity that is *at least* as good as the minimum severity you have configured.

 .. tip::